Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 quote characters - complicating the interpreter and serializer.
 Instead, any maps capture the data's boundaries, and the delimiter for each key can change to accomodate the data intuitively.

-The idea (as with many modern formats) is that everything should be _Human-legible_, while still being _Machine-readable_.
+The idea (as with many modern formats) is that everything should be _Human-legible_, while retaining _Machine-readability_.
 It should be parsable by literally any intelligent entity reading the damn data!  `READ: A Human OR a Machine.`  That led me to the following core tenants of the "spark map" format: